 Here’s how it works:

-Step 1: The process beings by working with an AgDirect team member to complete an application.
+Step 1: Apply online or work with an AgDirect team member to submit an application.
 It’s a good idea to complete this step at least two days prior to the auction.

-Step 2: A credit decision is returned to the applicant, typically within 2 hours.
+Step 2: A credit decision is returned to the applicant, typically within 3 business hours.

 Step 3: Once approved, the applicant is free to bid at auction.
 AgDirect will provide an auction approval letter if proof of financing is needed.